scottaohara/a11y_styled_form_controls/README.md

 Well, do do ya, Scott?

-## Inputs
+## Form Controls

 ### Checkboxes and Radio Buttons
 Styled native checkboxes, and radio button patterns.

-Checkboxes select one or more options from a series of choices, while radio input only allows one selection to occur.
+Checkboxes can be be used for a single form option, or grouped to allow one or more selections to be made by the user.

+In contrast, radio buttons provide users a series of options to choose from, but only a single option may be chosen from an single radio button grouping.

 1. [Native Checkboxes](src/native-checkbox)
 2. [Native Radio Buttons](src/native-radio)